Skip to main content

 • Sync cursors expire after 90 days.

 • invalid_cursor means the cursor is malformed or does not match the filter set.
+Changing the filters between bootstrap and polling returns this error — it does not silently fall back to zero events.
+Rebootstrap with the original filters.

 • cursor_expired means you need to rebootstrap from scratch.